JohnZolton/btc-widget/README.md

    - Alternatively, you can run in terminal: `gradle wrapper` (if you have Gradle installed)
 4. Add API keys for the financial data services:
    - Create an account at [Metals Dev API](https://metals.dev/) and get an API key
-   - Create an account at [Financial Modeling Prep](https://financialmodelingprep.com/) and get an API key
+   - Create an account at [Alpha Vantage](https://www.alphavantage.co/) and get an API key
 5. Replace `YOUR_API_KEY` in `DataFetcher.java` with your actual API keys
 6. Build and install the app on your Android device:
    - In Android Studio: Build > Build Bundle(s) / APK(s) > Build APK(s)